Southclaws/southcla.ws/pages/how-to-migrate-from-chakra-ui-to-panda-css.md

 date: 2023-12-08T16:56:30Z
 ---

-# Migrating from Chakra UI to Panda CSS

 In this article I'll be covering the motivations behind why I'm adopting Panda CSS for my frontend work, how it compares to Chakra UI, and how you can migrate from Chakra UI to Panda CSS gradually as well as what kind of work is required to maintain both in the same codebase for a period of time.

 ![The Chakra UI logo with a curly arrow pointing to the Panda CSS logo](images/chakra-to-panda.png)